AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 The Aftermath of the Contagion decides what happens after the Threshold has been crossed.
 When an infected character passes the above-defined Threshold, you should apply the mechanics of whatever you have chosen for your Contagion’s Aftermath.

 **Explosion!**: When the Contagion’s Threshold is crossed, the character explodes (and dies, of course).
 Everyone nearby takes Hurtin’ equal to the character’s Infection tally at the time of their death.
-This can be resisted by **<span style="font-variant:small-caps;">Grit</span>**, and if the CiC so decides, the explosion also infects anyone it hits.
+This can be resisted by ***Grit***, and if the CiC so decides, the explosion also infects anyone it hits.
 Talk about a dirty bomb!
 (Example: *Cloverfield*)

 **Just Plain Death**: Once the Threshold is crossed, the character is immediately dead.
 There’s no threat of them coming back or anything, just death.
 Perhaps they’re really the lucky one, right?
 (Example: Any historical plague of epic proportions)